rerobots/docslab/README.md

 Summary
 -------

-The aim of this project is to support learning and development [on the Helium network](https://docs.helium.com/) by making documentation interactive.
+The aim of this project is to support learning and development by making documentation about robots and electronics interactive.
 Run examples on real hardware in a safe and reproducible way.

 https://www.npmjs.com/package/docslab